sdcavanaugh/personal_info_manager/README.md

       "tool"
     ]

+### Data Card

+A data-card extends generic-card, has {"type": "data"} and adds {"category": string} and {"security questions": SecurityQuestion[]} properties.
+The value assigned to data-card["category"] should be a value from the metadata["data categories"] card.
+A data-card may contain additional properties such as:

+  - "issuer"
+  - "URL"
+  - "userid"
+  - "password"
+  - "email"
+  - "security phone"
+  - "account number"
+  - "security code"
+  - "security questions"
+  - "expiration"
+  - "security image"

 ## Template Cards

-Each data card category has a corresponding template card containing suggested data card properties.
+A template-card extends generic-card, has {"type": "template"} and adds {"properties": Arrah<string>}.
+Each data-card category has a corresponding template-card containing suggested data card properties.
 A new data card starts with all of the template properties for the selected category.
-You may remove unused propertes from a particular data card and add new properties to the data card as needed.
+The user may remove unneeded propertes from a particular data card and add new properties to the data card as needed.
 Adding/removing properties from a data card does not change the category template.
+See the following template-card examples:

   - "type": "template",
   - "name": "bank",
   - "properties": [
       "name",